OdinProAgrica/geoDapper/README.md

-# geoDapper
+# geodapper
-Polygon handling tools for ECL
+Polygon handling tools for ECL!

-This project is still under development but implements Python's Shapely functions to handle working with WKT polygons.
+This project is still under development.
+It implements Python's Shapely functions to handle working with WKT polygons.

 Contributions welcome.